 4. Kayak Norway’s Great Fjords

 Unplug for a week and paddle and hike your way through some of the most scenic Norwegian fjords.
 At night you’ll camp near the shore or stay at a historic farm converted into a boutique hotel.
-The literal high point of this adventure is a hike up majestic the Galdhøpiggen (2469m), a snow-capped summit that requires the use of crampons and ropes.
+The literal high point of this adventure is a hike up the majestic Galdhøpiggen (2469m), a snow-capped summit that requires the use of crampons and ropes.

 Fitness Level: This is a multi-day trip with some longer days and shorter days of kayaking and hiking.
 Depending on the circumstances you will be paddling up to 6 hours on the longer days and with headwinds, which asks for sporty arms and a sporty mind.
 You do not need much experience since it is not a technically difficult trip - you will be shown how to use crampons - but you should have a good level and fitness and be sure you can sit in a kayak for quite a few hours.